What Fourth Generation Video Game Console Is Considered One Of The Industry’s Biggest Failures?

 Answer: The LaserActive

-Imagine, if you will, a video game system that costs $1,500, comes with no games, requires $500-1,000 add-ons to even play the games that aren’t included, and the only good titles for the system are games from other game consoles that you can play via the previously mentioned expensive add-ons.
-In other words, you’d need to invest roughly $2,500 just to play a game from another console on your new money-pit.
+Imagine, if you will, a video game system that costs approximately $1,717, comes with no games, requires approximately $620-2,744 worth of add-ons to even play the games that aren’t included, and the only good titles for the system are games from other video game consoles that you can play via the previously mentioned expensive add-ons.
+In other words, you’d need to invest roughly $4,461 just to play all the good games from other consoles on your new money pit.

-That was exactly how consumers, rightfully, viewed Pioneer’s foray into the console market—as a bizarre money pit.
-The system was absolutely enormous, cost $970 at launch in 1993 (the prices in the previous paragraph were adjusted for inflation), didn’t come with a single game, and, bizarrely, required expensive licensed modules from the likes of SEGA and NEC to even play games.
-Further, these add-on modules cost as much as the other consoles themselves.
+That was exactly how consumers, rightfully, viewed Pioneer’s foray into the video game console market—as a bizarre money pit.
+The system was absolutely enormous, cost $970 for just the main console itself at launch in 1993—the prices above were adjusted for inflation to represent the cost to modern readers—didn’t come with a single game, and, bizarrely, required expensive licensed modules from the likes of SEGA and NEC to even play games.
+Further, these add-on modules cost as much as the other video game consoles themselves.

 Despite Pioneer’s insistence that the future of gaming was bulky video-disc games where the action was all pre-recorded video created with live actors, the system and the concept never caught on.
-The system sold approximately 10,000 units worldwide and was regarded as the largest commercial failure of the fourth generation of consoles and, quite possibly, one of the biggest console failures in video game history.
+The system experienced very poor sales worldwide and was regarded as the largest commercial failure of the fourth generation of video game consoles and, quite possibly, one of the biggest console failures in video game history.